toru173/Abusing-macOS/Boot macOS Catalina from HFS+/README.md

 - Create a custom installer that replaces the OSInstall framework from 10.15 with the same one from 10.13 as per https://forums.macrumors.com/threads/is-it-possible-to-install-mojave-and-keep-hfs.2138162/page-3?post=27400317#post-27400317
 - Allow the install to complete
 - Delete /private/var/db from the installed target
-- Ditto /System/Library/Templates/Data to /
+- Use `ditto` to copy /System/Library/Templates/Data to /
 - Reboot, and enjoy!

 ![](https://github.com/toru173/Abusing-macOS/blob/main/Boot%20macOS%20Catalina%20from%20HFS%2B/macOS%20Catalina%20on%20HFS%2B.png)